AbeleAtresso/Learning-Journal-/PROGRAMMING _WITH_JAVASCRIPT.md

 # PROGRAMMING _WITH_JAVASCRIPT

-## Duckett: HTML & CSS, Chapter 1 - Structure
+## Duckett: JavaScript & Jquery, pages 1-24

 *What is Script?* " A script is a series of instructions that a computer can follow to achieve a goal."